 Libre de totes maneres de confits (Catalan, 15th cent.)
 Recipes for preserves, edited by Luis Faraudo de Saint-Germain (1946).

 Aus der Küche der deutschen Ordensritter (German, c.
 1450-1500) The earliest known cookbook from East Prussia (Königsberg), edited by H. Gollub in Prussia, 31 (1935), 118-24, from a manuscript in Berlin (Geh.
 Staatsarchiv Preuß.
 Kulturbesitz, XX.
 HA OBA 18384).
 See also R. G. Päsler, “Deutschsprachige Sachliteratur im Preußenland bis 1500.
 Untersuchungen zu ihrer Überlieferung.”
 (Diss. phil., Oldenburg, 1999).

 Le Recueil de Riom (French, c.
 1466?)
 Collection of 48 recipes from a manuscript originally written in Riom (now Paris, Bibl. nat. lat.
 6707, fols.
 184-188).
 Original text, from the edition by Carole Lambert, with a somewhat uneven English translation by Jennifer Soucy.
+Another version of the same.
 Click here for a searchable index to this collection.

 Gentyll manly Cokere (English, later 15th cent.)
 Facsimiles of culinary recipes from Magdalene College, Cambridge, MS Pepys 1047, originally published in a flawed edition by Gerald Hodgett as Stere Htt Welle (1972).
 New transcriptions are provided here by James L. Matterer, who also intends to supply modern English translations and adaptations for the modern cook.
 In progress.